 My solution has been to create a "blurb board."
 I put printouts of all the nominated books' covers on a bulletin board near my classroom library.
 I also set out a stapler and a bin full of halved index cards.
 When someone finishes a book, they can write a one or two sentence recommendation of the book and place it on the board.
 It gives students a chance to share their thoughts and it creates a buzz around the books.
 It keeps the books on kids' minds even when we aren't able to devote time to them in class.

 This year I've decided to expand the blurb board beyond my school walls with padlet.
 Readers from across Idaho can share their thoughts there.
 Participating classes will get the link in their e-mail updates.
-If you are signed up and missed it, contact me at info@KidsVoteAward.org to get it.
+If you are signed up and missed it, use our contact form and ask for it.

 Giving students a real audience for their writing is a powerful thing.
 Since my students began writing book reviews on our classroom blog two years ago, they have received feedback from commenters around the world.
 It's a cause for celebration each time a student notices a new comment from out of the area.
 Knowing that anyone could be out there reading their work inspires my students to do their best and reach for a higher level of excellence with each post.